If you've been in the real estate business for awhile now, the chances are extremely high that you've entered a Joint Venture Agreement at least once.

-For example, consider a common JV Agreement scenario used by real estate investors, and let’s say you’re the real estate investor.
+For example, consider a common joint venture agreement scenario used by real estate investors, and let's say you're the real estate investor.
 You purchase a property in your LLC or s-corporation and intend to rehab and then sell the property for a profit.

 Then you, the real estate investor, finds a contractor to conduct the rehab.
 Your arrangement with the contractor is that the contractor will be reimbursed their expenses and costs and is then paid a share of the profits from the sale of the property following the rehab.

-In this scenario, the JV Agreement works well as both you and the contractor can outline the responsibilities and how profits/losses will be shared following the sale of the property.
+In this scenario, the joint venture agreement works well as both you and the contractor can outline the responsibilities and how profits/losses will be shared following the sale of the property.